netdata/netdata/collectors/freeipmi.plugin/README.md

 ![image](https://cloud.githubusercontent.com/assets/2662304/23674138/88926a20-037d-11e7-89c0-20e74ee10cd1.png)

 ## Installation

-_e.g. do I need to install an external application, do I need to configure my application so it can be monitored by netdata, do I need to restart netdata etc._

 1. install `libipmimonitoring-dev` or `libipmimonitoring-devel` (`freeipmi-devel` on RHEL based OS) using the package manager of your system.